MTVQA: Benchmarking Multilingual Text-Centric Visual Question Answering

-\textbf{Instruction tuning} As shown in Table \ref{tab:eval_results}, the instruction tuning experiment on MTVQA benchmark brings a 8.5$\%$ improvement in average accuracy.
-With respect to specific languages, French sees the largest improvement of 14.2$\%$ in accuracy, while Russian has the smallest improvement of 1.7$\%$ in accuracy.
-The results demonstrate that MLLMs vary in their ability to understand and learn from text-centric data in different languages, leaving great potential for future research of multilingual text-centric MLLMs pre-training.
+As shown in Table \ref{tab:eval_results}, the instruction tuning experiment on the MTVQA benchmark brings an 8.5$\%$ improvement.
+Concerning specific languages, French sees the largest improvement of 14.2$\%$ in accuracy, while Russian has the smallest improvement of 1.7$\%$.
+The results demonstrate that MLLMs vary in their ability to understand and learn from text-centric data in different languages, leaving great potential for future research of multilingual text-centric learning.